reactions2code/react-project-api/README.md

 ### Unsolved Problems

-- Still need to ....
+- Still need to have the main page show all post to non authenticated users.
-- Would like to eventually ....
+- Would like to eventually add uploads of photos and links to the message boards.

 ## Images